Mass Effect: Cultural influences

 Besides Star Wars, the Mass Effect universe is also inspired by several established conventions and tropes found in other science fiction franchises, such as Star Trek, Blade Runner, Firefly, and Battlestar Galactica.
 Other intellectual properties which influenced the series' atmosphere and artistic qualities included Alien, Starship Troopers, Dune and Final Fantasy: The Spirits Within.
 Several video games fed into Hudson's vision for the gameplay experience of the series: these include Deus Ex’s choice-based branching storylines, the gunplay mechanics of the Halo franchise, and the open-ended galaxy exploration of the MS-DOS game Starflight.

 Aspects of Greek mythology have been consistently invoked throughout the series, from the names of in-universe objects and organizations like the planet Elysium or the anthropocentric paramilitary group Cerberus, to the narrative themes of certain story arcs like the Prothean's connection to the contemporary civilizations of the galaxy through the technology they left behind.

 Music

 The music of the series is noted for its similarity in style to the vintage synthesizer score for Blade Runner, which creates a mood appropriate for the oscillating wonder and terror of unknown space.
 According to Jack Wall, who served as the composer for the first two Mass Effect games, he combined the electronic instrument palette from the late 1970s to early 1980s with organic elements to create the first game's soundscape.

-Subsequent games have adopted a more cinematic, orchestral style with the involvement of composers like Clint Mansell, while retaining certain elements of Wall's earlier work for the franchise.
+Subsequent games have adopted a more cinematic, orchestral style with the involvement of composers like Clint Mansell and Sam Hulick, while retaining certain elements of Wall's earlier work for the franchise.